srid/heroku-buildpack-elm/README.md

 ### Build Cache

 By default, this buildpack will save and reuse intermediate build objects between deploys.
-If you want to perform a clean build on every deploy, you say so in your .buildpack.env file:
+If you want to perform a clean build on every deploy, you may specify that in your .buildpack.env file:

 ```
 $ cat > .buildpack.env